crykn/gdx-wiki/_wiki/modelcache.md

 ---
 title: ModelCache
-permalink: /modelcache
+permalink: /wiki/modelcache
 ---
-When rendering many [Models]] using [ModelBatch](/wiki/modelbatch) you might notice that it will have an impact on performance.
+When rendering many [Models]] using [ModelBatch](modelbatch) you might notice that it will have an impact on performance.
 This is often because every [[part](/wiki/models#nodepart) of the model will cause a [render call](/wiki/https://github.com/libgdx/libgdx/wiki/modelbatch#what-are-render-calls).
 Every render call requires the GPU and the CPU to synchronize, which is a relatively costly operation.
 Therefor you typically want to keep the number of render calls to a minimum.

 There are multiple ways to reduce the number of render calls.
 For example by *frustum culling* (not rendering what wont be visible anyway), by *optimizing your models* to contain less parts or by *merging models* to reduce the number of models.
 [ModelCache](https://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/graphics/g3d/ModelCache.html) ([code](https://github.com/libgdx/libgdx/blob/master/gdx/src/com/badlogic/gdx/graphics/g3d/ModelCache.java)) allows to do the latter two of those at runtime.